guigs4/DotNetpad/README.md

 ### TODO
  * Fix Tab Naming
- * Change/Improve curent data saving implementation.
+ * ~~Change/Improve current data saving implementation.~~ Done

 ### Known Bugs
- * Will fail to find installed fonts on linux
+ * ~~Will fail to find installed fonts on linux.~~ Fixed
+ * Font dropdown will be blank if there's an invalid entry for int in preferences.json